Lurker00/DX160-Firmware-Add-on/README.md

 **Note:** Updating an add-on removes additional [Magisk](https://magiskmanager.com/) modules.
 You'll have to re-install them after the update.

 ## How to return back to the official firmware
 After iBasso would release OTA-like update, it will be enough to re-apply any official firmware update, then do a factory reset.
-Until then, you can flash [full firmware image version 1.00.055](https://www.head-fi.org/threads/ibasso-dx160-the-listening-experience-only-gets-better-and-better.912228/), and then update via OTA.
+Until then, you can search the [Releases](https://github.com/Lurker00/DX160-Firmware-Add-on/releases) section for a package for your firmware version, and apply it.

 ## How to update the official firmware
 True OTA does not work with add-on, because the build number is different.
-You need to download the update from [iBasso site](http://ibasso.com/down.php), put it to SD-card or Internal storage, and start manual upgrade.
-Then you may install an add-on compatible with the new firmware version, if any.
+You have to return back to the official firmware ([see above](#how-to-return-back-to-the-official-firmware)), then use OTA.
+After that, you can apply the [add-on, compatible with the new firmware version](#history-of-public-releases).

 ## Changes made
 It's up to the end user to decide whether these changes affect sound or not.
 I believe some of them make sound better, and none of them make sound worse.